 CAFÉS Technically, coffee isn't food, but as you'll find out within a couple of weeks of early morning lectures, it's just as crucial to your survival as a student.
-ARTISAN ROAST: Current Glasgow coffee champion, despite the fact that the beans are roasted in Edinburgh.
-Their coffee is available in a few shops around the city, but their own café is on Gibson Street.
-Beware: very hipster staff.
-OFFSHORE: Favourite of students.
+OFFSHORE: Found down on Gibson Street and a favourite of students.
 A great space to meet friends, work on projects and, of course, drink some cracking coffee.
 Sublime cheese toasties and big comfy sofas.
 S'MUG: Conveniently placed at the bottom of Great George St., this wee place is great for when the library coffee just won't cut it.
 Try the London Fog.
 ROAST: Nestled away in Finnieston this café / brunch spot not only does a mean flat white, but one of the best morning rolls in town.
 Great for those chilly walks to class.
 GORDON STREET COFFEE: Best bet for City Centre cravings, Gordon Street is inside Central Station roasting their own delicious beans.
 LABORATORIO ESPRESSO: A slick operation, also in the City Centre, blending Italian espresso culture with Glasgow's desperation for caffeine.
 Voted 34th best coffee shop IN THE WORLD in 2019 (wow).
-Honourable mentions: CAFE STRANGE BREW (Southside), TANTRUM DOUGHNUTS (West End - pictured), KEMBER & JONES (West End), THE CCA (City Centre), BRAWSOME BAGELS (Partick).
+OTTOMAN COFFEEHOUSE: A stunning spot found off Berkley Street on the way to the City Centre from the West End, this authentic Turkish establishment is a true hidden gem to sip your morning brew in.
+Honourable mentions: CAFE STRANGE BREW (Southside), TANTRUM DOUGHNUTS (West End), KEMBER & JONES (West End), THE CCA (City Centre), BRAWNSOME BAGELS (Partick).